jenlutes/MAT301/ps1.md

 Answer: DQL stands for data query language.
 It is a sublanguage of SQL and it has only one command.

 4. True or False:  Is it necessary to use the `FROM` clause with the select statement?
+Answer: True.
+The SELECT command is always associated with the FROM clause.

 5. True or False:  Is it necessary to use a `WHERE` clause?
 If not, when and why would you use a `WHERE` clause?
+Answer: False.
+The WHERE command is a conditional command that limits or filters the output data returned by the query.

 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?
+Answer: The ORDER BY clause arranges output records in ascending or descending order.
+The default order is ascending.

 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?
 8. Select all product names.
 9. List the MSRP for all products in ascending order.